5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ## 10) Optional steps / handy things to know

 * You can enable notifications via *NotifyMyAndroid*, *LiveNotifier* or even WhatsApp.
 For this you need to edit your `config.php` (like before) and change entries in `$whatsspyNotificatons`.
-After saving your change restart the tracker by again calling `bash /home/pi/whatsspy-public-startup`.
+After saving your change restart the tracker.
 * If you want to share profiles via the internet you need to make sure your installation is accessible from the internet.

 Please check the [FAQ](FAQ).